 - The Trust “Internet Policy” should be adhered to by those using computers.
 Failure to do so may result in disciplinary action.

 If you are searching the literature for a work-related project, this can be challenging (and not to mention time-consuming), so why not let us do it for you?
 The Newcomb Library Literature Search service uses the skills and expertise of qualified librarians who carry out searches on your behalf, including biomedical databases such as MEDLINE, CINAHL, EMBASE etc. The service is available to anyone working on a quality improvement or service development project and it is FREE.
 Please email huh-tr.NewcombLibrary@nhs.net with details of your search request and your phone number.

 If you need an article or book that is not available to you please contact us.
-Charges may apply.

-Learn how to share your experiences and insights with peer-professionals and promote your ward/service, whether you are new to Twitter or an experienced tweeter.
+We can show you how to find relevant research from healthcare databases and other sources, especially if you have a topic in mind.
+Or perhaps an introduction to Twitter would be useful and learn how to share your experiences and insights with peer-professionals and promote your ward/service, whether you are new to Twitter or an experienced tweeter.